Lenni0451/ClassTransform/README.md

 ## Usage
 ### Gradle/Maven
-To use ClassTransform with Gradle/Maven you can use my [maven server](https://maven.lenni0451.net/).\
+To use ClassTransform with Gradle/Maven you can get it from [maven central](https://central.sonatype.dev/search?q=net.lenni0451.classtransform).\
-You can also find instructions how to implement it into your build script there.\
+You can also find instructions how to implement it into your build script there.
-<b> Important!
-You should use the new maven name [net.lenni0451.classtransform:core:](https://maven.lenni0451.net/#/releases/net/lenni0451/classtransform) </b>

 ### Jar File
 If you just want the latest jar file you can download it from my [Jenkins](https://build.lenni0451.net/job/ClassTransform/).